Sex and Relationships Education Bill

 Overview

-This bill mandates that all schools in England and Wales provide sex and relationships education (SRE) to registered pupils.
-It amends the Education Act 1996 to include SRE, allowing pupils of "sufficient maturity" to request exemption.
+This bill mandates that all schools in England and Wales provide comprehensive sex and relationships education (SRE) to registered pupils.
+It amends the Education Act 1996 to include SRE, clarifying its scope and allowing pupils of "sufficient maturity" to request exemption.

 Description

-The Sex and Relationships Education Bill amends the Education Act 1996 to ensure comprehensive SRE in schools.
+The Sex and Relationships Education Bill significantly alters the 1996 Education Act.
 Key changes include:

-• Exemption Clause: Pupils of "sufficient maturity" can request exemption from all or part of SRE.
-The Secretary of State will define "sufficient maturity" through regulations that require parliamentary approval.
+- Exemption Clause: Introduces a process for pupils of "sufficient maturity" to request exemption from SRE, wholly or partially.
+The Secretary of State will define "sufficient maturity" through regulations subject to parliamentary approval.

 Government Spending

 The bill doesn't directly specify government spending figures.
-The cost will likely be associated with teacher training, curriculum development, and enforcement.
-No figures are available in the provided text.
+The implementation of mandatory SRE might necessitate additional teacher training, curriculum development, and potentially resource allocation to schools.
+However, no specific financial estimations are provided in the bill text.

 Groups Affected